PBJI/FileManagerNode/README.md

 ## API Reference

-### `FileManager`
+### `fileManager`

-The `FileManager` class provides methods for managing files and directories within a Node.js environment.
+The `fileManager` object provides methods for managing files and directories within a Node.js environment.

 #### Data Members